 We will continue to work in partnership with the CLRN to increase cost effective patient recruitment.

-Capacity development is an underlying principle in the way the CLAHRC YH works, and as such we expect that it will become routine practice within themes and across the collaboration as a whole.
+Capacity development is an underlying principle in the way NIHR CLAHRC YH works, and as such we expect that it will become routine practice within themes and across the collaboration as a whole.

 Capacity Building >